alexbatesdev/Neumont-Capstone/readme.md

 To run the undockerized frontend run `npm start` in the react-frontend directory.

 For storybook use check the readme in the react-frontend directory.

+Me from later:

+I just ran `docker-compose up` after fiing a case sensitivity issue.
+It's running, but there's no data in the database which means no templates.

+To run the frontend check the readme in the react-app directory.